A Traditional Full Irish Breakfast

 Then make your Irish breakfast or Ulster fry, frying the farls up in the butter or oil that you’re using for the rest of the dish.
 If you have more potato bread than you can use, it freezes very well: just put it in a Tupperware or similar plastic container first.

 So there you have it so enjoy your full Irish breakfast wherever you may find it.
-Let us know if you have enjoyed your full Irish breakfast….
+This traditional Irish breakfast will keep you going for hours.

 Pin it for later